 His motivation was spiritual, but the outcome was political– which reverberated worldwide.

 Because of the gospel message– that every person has value and worth because they are created by God– peasants demanded their freedom.
-A light pierced through the Dark Ages; those who had been trapped in poverty and despair began to question the status quo and learned to read in their own language.
+A light pierced through the Dark Ages; those who had been trapped in poverty and despair began to question the status quo and began to learn how to read in their own language.
 If they were equal under God, why were some being oppressed by others in the name of God?

 Protest, however, was costly.
 Revolting against an oppressive feudal system led to mass starvation and economic losses, civil wars and schisms, and persecution and martyrdom.
 Freedom inspired a thirst for knowledge and the opportunity to improve the lives of generations– but it was not free from a painful transition period.